NadiiaBulmak/support-agent/README.md

 ## Tools And Functions

-The executor uses one `ToolsRegistry.execute` dispatcher:
+The executor uses one `ToolsRegistry.execute` dispatcher for exactly three registered tools/functions:

-- `validate_input`: deterministic length and empty-input validation;
+- `validate_input`: deterministic empty-input and maximum-length validation;
-- `safety_check`: deterministic crisis and out-of-scope classification;
+- `safety_check`: deterministic crisis, prompt-injection, medical, and out-of-scope classification;
-- `search_knowledge_base`: embedding and pgvector retrieval from curated documents.
+- `search_knowledge_base`: retrieval capability that embeds a query and searches curated PostgreSQL/pgvector chunks.

+The first two are deterministic control and guardrail tools.
+The third gives the workflow access to an external knowledge source; it does not itself generate an answer or replace the planner/generation steps.

 Each search call records its tool name, input, output summary, status, and duration.
 This makes guardrail and retrieval decisions visible in application logs and persisted telemetry.